tapis-project/tutorials/jobs/hello.md

-# Executing the Hello, Tapis App
+# Executing the Classifier App